There have been quite a number of features that have detailed and explored conflicts of various kinds.

 I profiled Lance Corporal Ian Malone, one of the first soldiers from a British Army regiment (and the first Irishman) to be killed in Iraq – a piece on a brave and gifted man that appeared, in different forms, in both the Daily Telegraph and the Irish Times.

-I also profiled the remarkable experiences of five British soldiers who’ve fought recently in Afghanistan, three of whom were horrifically injured by IEDs, and two who were cited for extraordinary acts of bravery.
+I also profiled the remarkable experiences of five British soldiers who fought in Afghanistan, three of whom were horrifically injured by IEDs, and two who were cited for extraordinary acts of bravery.
 (The aftermath of a very different, though deadly, bomb attack – the nail bomb that caused carnage in a gay pub in London’s Soho in 1999 – was covered in Life Goes On.)

 By contrast, I’ve also looked at the often idealistic yet inspiring work of campaigner and documentary film-maker Jeremy Gilley and his organisation Peace One Day, which has fought tirelessly to first establish and then put into effect an annual day of “global ceasefire and non-violence” (21 September).